hvpham-yorku/Financial-Track/doc/sprint1/SR1.md

 10. As a freelancer, I want to use this financial tracker application to manage my budget and take control of my finances as a self-employed individual.

+---

 ## Practices

+Organize the branches in a clear and structured way to avoid confusion and ensure that everyone knows where to work and what tasks to focus on.

+---

 ### Practices Used